 Pharmaceutical Pricing and Reimbursement Information (PPRI) is a networking and information-sharing initiative on burning issues of pharmaceutical policies from a public health perspective.
-It involves a network of around 60 institutions (mainly relevant authorities and third party payers) from 46, mainly European, countries, thereof all 28 European Union Member States and European and international instutitions (e.g. WHO, OECD and European Commission services and agencies).
+As of 2015, it involves a network of more than 90 institutions (mainly relevant authorities and third party payers) from 46, mainly European, countries, thereof all 28 European Union Member States and European and international instutitions (e.g. WHO, OECD and European Commission services and agencies).

-The PPRI project was selected by the Executive Agency for Health and Consumers, in collaboration with the Health Programme’s National Focal Points (NFP) and the Directorate General for Health and Consumers (DG SANCO) as a good practice example of a EU Public Health projects with an important impact for EU Member States (see brochure)
+In 2013, the PPRI project was selected by the Executive Agency for Health and Consumers, in collaboration with the Health Programme’s National Focal Points (NFP) and the Directorate General for Health and Consumers (DG SANCO) as a good practice example of a EU Public Health projects with an important impact for EU Member States (see brochure).

 The PPRI secretariat funded by the Austrian Federal Ministry of Health is hosted at the WHO Collaborating Centre for Pharmaceutical Pricing and Reimbursement Policies.
 The website of the Centre is designed to serve as an information platform about pharmaceutical policies.
 We have therefore included all relevant PPRI information in this website.
-Please note that this WHO CC website is the future key resource centre, while the PPRI website (running from 2005 till September 2011) will no longer be updated.
+Please note that this WHO CC website is the future key resource centre, while the PPRI website (running from 2005 till September 2011) was archived and is no longer updated.